keiken-shin/homelab/pihole/ABOUT.md

 * **Network**: Static IP `<your_ip>` on the `pihole_macvlan` network

 Make sure this IP is free on your network and doesn't conflict with other devices.

 ---

+## ⚙️ Without Unbound

+To not utilize Unbound with Pi-hole and simply use Google or Cloudflare or someother DNS you can very easily
+* Remove the unbound service from the `docker-compose.yml`
+* Update Environment DNS1 and DNS2 to your preferred DNS

+---